baowaly/SynthEHR/README.md

   ```console
   $ python train.py --data_file [path to the training data (npy format)] --n_pretrain_epoch 100 --n_epoch 1000
   ```
 -   During training, a progress bar will be showed for each epoch.
-Also, a folder will be created ('medGAN' by default) and two subfolders 'model' and 'output' will be created therein, with the former containing model checkpoints and the latter containing the synthetic EHR data (called 'generated.npy' by default).
+Also, a folder will be created (`medGAN` by default) and two subfolders 'model' and 'output' will be created therein, with the former containing model checkpoints and the latter containing the synthetic EHR data (called `generated.npy` by default).
 -   To specify output folder name, add parameter '--model [model_name]', where [model_name] is 'medGAN' with any prefix or postfix, such as 'medGAN_n_epoch_500'.
 -   To run improved GAN, add parameter '--model medWGAN' or '--model medBGAN'.
 Again, 'medWGAN' and 'medBGAN' can also have any prefix or postfix.
--   For more parameters, please refer to the source code in 'train.py'.
+-   For more parameters, please refer to the source code in `train.py`.